Kourabiedes: The Perfect Greek Christmas Cookies!

 - Slowly add the rest of the flour carefully so as not to add too much at a time.

-- The mixture should not be hard, but light and airy, so perhaps you might not need to add all the flour mixture.
+- The mixture should not be hard but light and airy, so perhaps you might not need to add all the flour mixture.

-- Incorporate the almonds and once the mix has reached a firm consistency, shape them in small balls, or half moon shapes, or any wat you like!
-You can even use cookie cutters to give the cookies a fun holiday-themed shape.
+- Incorporate the almonds and once the mix has reached a firm consistency, shape them into small balls, or half-moon shapes, or any way you like!

 - Bake at 170° for 20 to 25 minutes.